HPSCTerrSys/eCLM/docs/users_guide/introduction_to_eCLM/introduction.md

 ```
 <p>

 Each time step the model solves the surface energy balance, water balance, and carbon exchange.
 Submodels of CLM include biophysics and biogeochemistry.
 It represents land surface heterogeneity through a subgrid tiling structure and different plant functional types that have unique parameters in terms of optical properties, morphology, photosynthesis.
-It can be run with prescribed vegetation states (satellite phenology mode) or prognostic vegetation states and biogeochemistry (BGC mode).
+It can be run with prescribed vegetation states using satelllite phenology (SP mode) or prognostic vegetation states and biogeochemistry (BGC mode).

 ```{figure} ../images/CLM5_subgrid_structure.png
 :height: 400px